Learn how to clean saw blades! Clean blades improve the quality of your cuts, reduce corrosion, and keep your tools running at peak performance!

-For your convenience, this post contains affiliate links to supplies or tools I used to complete this project.
-Purchases made using these links help support the Saws on Skates website and allow me to share more DIY projects. and DIY tips with you.
+This tutorial contains affiliate links to supplies and tools.
+Purchases made using these links help support the Saws on Skates website and allows me to share more projects and tips with you.
 There is no cost to you for using these links.
-Click here to visit my site policies.
+Visit my site policies for more information.

 A while back we looked at why you should wax your tools.
 In that post, I mentioned I bought a used tool from a high school shop teacher and he had given me a can of SC Johnson paste wax to maintain the tool just like he did.
 While I was researching the wax for the why you should wax your table saw post I stumbled on CMT Formula 2050 Blade and Bit Cleaner which led me to do some research about cleaning saw blades.

 Have you ever taken a close look at your saw blades?
 No?
 Go take a look at them now.
 Look at your table saw blade, your miter saw blade and your circular saw blade.
 And be sure to look closely.
-I’ll wait here until you get back…
+I’ll wait here until you get back.

 Do you see all of that gunk?
 All of that caked on, baked on pitch and resin is not good for your saw blades.
 C’mon, look at those dirty blades!
 Don’t you ever clean those things?
 NO?!
 Don’t feel bad because I hadn’t either.
 Until now.
-Here’s why you should clean your saw blades.

 While researching the CMT Formula 2050 Blade and Bit Cleaner I found two excellent articles by Wood Magazine.
 In the first article Tool Review: Blade and Bit Cleaners Wood Magazine says a blade that needs to be cleaned requires “more feed pressure to make the cut” and can cause the edges of your workpiece to burn.